Fresno State vs. Nevada NCAA Football Odds, Plays and Insights | October 23, 2021

 - The Wolf Pack have been underdogs by 3.5 points or more two times this year and have covered the spread every time.

-- Nevada is 4-1 against the spread and 5-0 overall when the team scores more than 19.3 points.
+- Nevada is 4-1 against the spread and 5-0 overall when the team notches more than 19.3 points.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.